Registration for Spring term is now open. Click here to register.

 Over the years, the program offered by the Institute has grown.
 At present, ILR offers three eight-week sessions each year: fall, winter, and spring.
 Four or five courses are offered each session.
 The courses range from such hands-on subjects as calligraphy to subjects like Latin, from birdwatching to music and art history, from geology to Shakespeare.
 You may take as many courses as you wish in any session.
 The cost is $30 for eight-week courses and $20 for four-week courses.

-To see the Winter 2019 course descriptions click here.
+To see the Spring 2019 course descriptions click here.

 Online registration is now open: click here to register.

 For any problems with registering contact the webmaster, Ted Goertzel, at email@example.com